 In this Q&A, Aaron French, Head of Product at Assembly Payments, will take us on a crash course on the technical aspects of Assembly In-store, and give us a taste of what’s to come.

-Heya Aaron!
-Can you give us an elevator pitch on the In-store solution?
-How does it work exactly?
+Aaron, can you give us an elevator pitch on the In-store solution - how does it work exactly?

 What makes Assembly In-store particularly good for POS companies?

 Our In-store solution was designed with a holistic approach.
 We wanted to create a solution that was stable, reliable and fast for merchants, but we equally wanted to create a solution with POS companies in mind; specifically POS developers and POS support functions.
 We’ve achieved this by:

 – Making it easier for POS developers to integrate to our solution by using modern open source protocols.